5 Best GoDaddy Alternatives for Domains, Hosting & Email in 2020

 GoDaddy Alternatives for Web Hosting: The 3 Best Companies

 Bluehost is a networking firm that has established its name around shared hosting and customer service, two aspects they do a bit better than GoDaddy.
 These are really the only two aspects that stick out when you glance at why Bluehost is stronger than GoDaddy.
 Let’s look at each separately… Bluehost help / service squashes GoDaddy in the support category as they are one of the only shared hosting companies left that provides 24/7 U.S. telephone support for all their items.
 Sure, you might speak to someone in the U.S. if you want domain phone support for GoDaddy, but if you need U.S.-based phone help to manage you’re out of luck.
 You’re left communicating to someone outsourced internationally and simply don’t have any idea how to solve any of the issues.
 Their chat support is absolutely awful and our experience shows that their ticketing system is very slow.
+If you still don’t like there server after you buy it, you may delete bluehost account any time.

 Performance / Reliability